iagocanalejas/andiag-mvp/README.md

 # Recomendations
   - Use Presenters as Singletons
+  - Use a different Presenter for each purpose

 # Pull Requests
 I welcome and encourage all pull requests.
 Here are some basic rules to follow to ensure timely addition of your request: